metio/terraform-provider-k8s/docs/data-sources/rds_services_k8s_aws_db_proxy_v1alpha1_manifest.md

 ### Optional

-- `spec` (Attributes) DBProxySpec defines the desired state of DBProxy.The data structure representing a proxy managed by the RDS Proxy.This data type is used as a response element in the DescribeDBProxies action. (see [below for nested schema](#nestedatt--spec))
+- `spec` (Attributes) DBProxySpec defines the desired state of DBProxy.
+The data structure representing a proxy managed by the RDS Proxy.
+This data type is used as a response element in the DescribeDBProxies action. (see [below for nested schema](#nestedatt--spec))

 ### Read-Only